How to Know If Your Pool Salt Cell is Working - 7 Easy Tests

 Amperage Testing

 For advanced troubleshooting, use a clamp-on ammeter to measure electrical current flowing to the cell.
-A functioning cell typically draws 3-7 amps depending on the model and output setting.
+A functioning cell amperage varies significantly by manufacturer and cell size - consult your system specifications for normal operating range.
 Zero amperage indicates electrical failure, while excessive amperage suggests internal cell damage or scaling issues.

 Performance Testing Over Time